Sponk/NeoEditor/README.md

 You are allowed, free of charge, to use Neo to create commercial applications and games as you wish.
 No fees or hidden costs!

+Neo is free software.

-Neo is free software licensed under the terms and conditions of the GNU GPL license: https://www.gnu.org/copyleft/gpl.html The player is also licensed under the terms and conditions of the GNU GPL license.
+The Neo Editor licensed under the terms and conditions of the GNU GPL license: https://www.gnu.org/copyleft/gpl.html

+The Neo Player is also licensed under the terms and conditions of the GNU GPL license.

-The Neo engine is licensed under the terms and conditions of the zlib/libpng license: http://opensource.org/licenses/zlib-license.php
+The Neo Engine is licensed under the terms and conditions of the zlib/libpng license: http://opensource.org/licenses/zlib-license.php